cesar-ilharco/acl-2020/_pages/home.md

 </div-->

 <h2>Welcome to ACL-IJCNLP 2021!</h2>
-The great event will be held in Berkely Hotel in Bangkok, Thailand, August 1-6, 2021.<br>
+The great event will be held in Berkeley Hotel in Bangkok, Thailand, August 1-6, 2021.<br>
-<p>For the first time, the annual meeting of the Association for Computational Linguistics (ACL) takes place in Thailand.
-ACL-IJCNLP 2021 will be held in Bangkok,
+<p>ACL is the premier conference of the field of computational linguistics, covering a broad spectrum of diverse research areas that are concerned
-Thailand 's capital, August 1-6, 2021.
-As in previous years, the program of the conference includes a poster session, tutorials, workshops and demonstrations in addition to the main conference.
-ACL is the premier conference of the field of computational linguistics, covering a broad spectrum of diverse research areas that are concerned with computational approaches to natural language. </p>
+with computational approaches to natural language.
+For the first time, the annual meeting of the Association for Computational Linguistics (ACL) takes place in Thailand.
+ACL-IJCNLP 2021 will be held in Bangkok, Thailand's capital, August 1-6, 2021.
+As in previous years, the program of the conference includes a poster session, tutorials, workshops and demonstrations in addition to the main conference. </p>
 <!--b>The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing (ACL-IJCNLP) will take place in Thailand.</b-->.

 <h2 id="dates">Important Dates</h2>